swamu/tourism-mlops-pipeline/README.md

 ### Setup GitHub Actions

-1. Add `HF_TOKEN` to repository secrets
-2. Push code to trigger pipeline
+Getting the automated pipeline running is straightforward:

+1. **Configure the token**: Navigate to repository Settings > Secrets and variables > Actions, then add a new secret named `HF_TOKEN` with the Hugging Face token value
+2. **Push the code**: Once pushed to the main branch, the workflow kicks off automatically
-3. Monitor workflow in Actions tab
+3. **Watch it run**: The Actions tab shows real-time progress of each pipeline stage

 ## Deployment